-18 It should be noted that the calculated rates are generally below the corresponding existing residential rates and above the corresponding existing commercial rates.
-The final rates set in 2007 established this pattern (when compared to the calculated rates at that time).
+14 It should be noted that the calculated resultant rates are generally below the corresponding existing residential rates and above the corresponding existing commercial rates.
+The final rates set in 2007 established this pattern (when compared to the calculated rates at that time - see Table 6 and the second row of Table 9).